 Artbeat Studio is truly unique- there are no similar programs in Canada.

 “The benefits of Artbeat Studio extend beyond social inclusion and community participation, it has been empirically shown using both qualitative and quantitative methods to improve mental health symptoms, enhance self-esteem, and increase quality of life” **

-Artbeat Studio is in its 14th year of operation and currently runs three major projects that benefit participating artists.
-The core artist-in-residency program has mentored over 240 artists.
-Studio Central, Urban Arts Centre is in its 7th year of operation and offers free-of-charge daily art programming, performances, and outreach programs which all contribute to a more vibrant and healthy community serving over 600 individuals each month.
+Artbeat Studio is in its 16th year of operation and currently runs three major projects that benefit participating artists.
+The core artist-in-residence program has mentored over 240 artists.
+Studio Central, Urban Arts Centre is in its 9th year of operation and offers free-of-charge daily art programming and outreach programs which all contribute to a more vibrant and healthy community serving over 600 individuals each month.
 Gallery-boutique Upbeat Artworks is a social enterprise open to the public — promoting mental health awareness through the stories and art of Artbeat Studio Alumni.

 The ongoing and growing demand for Artbeat Studio’s programming attests to the real need for peer-directed, community based mental health arts programming.
 Every donation counts.
 Support healing and empowerment by donating today!

 Donations are gratefully accepted online, in person at Artbeat Studio, Studio Central, and Upbeat Artworks, or by mail to:

 Interested in volunteering for the campaign to keep Artbeat Studio alive?
 Email us at firstname.lastname@example.org.